Nickey

 Some other influential tracks from back then were ‘Cissy Strut’ by the Meters, ‘Soulfinger’ by the Bar-Kays,’99 and a Half’ by Wilson Pickett, and oddly enough, a record by a non-musician: Bill Cosby’s (actually Cheech & Chong’s) ‘Basketball Jones’!

-In the early 70s I got bitten by the funk bug, too…Sly, Bootsy, the Georges, Ohio Players, Johnny Watson…but by then my inner style was already set from the previous, so these were more an affirmation than an influence.
+In the early 70s I got bitten by the funk bug, too…Sly, Bootsy, the Georges, Ohio Players, Johnny Watson… but by then my inner style was already set from the previous, so these were more an affirmation than an influence.

-Even though I’m also a longterm headbanger, my soul/R&B/funk roots are what has come to shape my style.
+Even though I’m also a long-term headbanger, my soul/R&B/funk roots are what has come to shape my style.
 I couldn’t use any of that in the context of Fanny, but that’s always where my writing was headed, and for over twenty years now it’s been the mainstay of my musical style.
 Of course, you’ll probably never know since I opted out of the mainline industry long, long ago.

 At this point you’re possibly thinking, oh God, she’s into rap and hip-hop.
 Well, d’oh, yeah.
 But I’ve called it chant for decades, and I’ve been privately doing it since I was a child poet, though in those days I called it calypso.
 I think most mainstream hip-hop is suckarama, and almost all gangsta is a con job originally foisted on the public by white middle-class record execs (though I might admit, reluctantly and through gritted teeth, that Sean Puffy Diddy Arsehole Combs seems to be keeping up a showtime tradition descended from Bootsy via MC Hammer) but the good ones are REALLY good in my opinion.
 Some of the best remain the originals, e.g. Run DMC and the venerable Salt ‘n’ Pepa, but I think commercial chant is best done by women, Missy, Latifah, Kim etc., and also, ironically by Ye Great Whitebread, the wonderfully confrontational and skankily manipulative Marshall Mathers, who may be the greatest chanter to come down the pike since John Cooper Clarke.